DEPLOYING THE BOOTS TO BOOTSTRAPPING™

 7. Impact: How has your project made a difference so far?

-Staci L. Redmon is the President and CEO of Strategy and Management Services, Inc. (SAMS).
-Founded in 2008, SAMS is an award-winning, SBA 8(a) program participant, verified SDVOSB, EDWOSB, SBA-certified SDB small business that provides operations support, information technology services, facilities management functions, and a range of enterprise-wide solutions for federal agencies, state and local governments, and commercial buyers.
-Ms. Redmon believes in providing Veterans opportunities and access to educational resources to stimulate growth and propel their careers.
-Since its founding, SAMS has grown rapidly, achieving a Compound Annual Growth Rate of 199% each year from 2008-2014.
-SAMS has won accolades that include the Inc. 500/5000 (ranked #761 in 2015), Washington Technology’s Fast 50.
-We made her a microloan in 2008 to start her business.
+Joan Smith, President and CEO of ABC LLC is an award-winning, SBA 8(a) program participant, Service Disabled Veteran and Economic Small Disadvantaged Business that provides operations support, information technology services, facilities management functions, and a range of enterprise-wide solutions for federal agencies, state and local governments, and commercial buyers.
+Ms. Smith also believes in providing veterans opportunities and access to educational resources to stimulate growth and propel their careers.
+Since the founding of ABC in 2014, the company has grown rapidly, achieving a Compound Annual Revenue Growth Rate of 199% each year from 2014-2017 and has hired 25 veterans.
+ABC has won accolades that include the Washington Technology’s Fast 50.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?